guyzsarun-lab/gitops/README.md

 ## Deployment

 To deploy an application, you can tag the repository follows the naming convention: `<application-name>-<version>`.
 This tag triggers the deployment process via GitHub Actions.

+- Container image will be pushed to GitHub Container Registry.
+- Github Action will update the version in the `kustomization.yaml` file.
+- ArgoCD will sync the application with the new version.